e-Spirit/fsxa-pwa/docs/components/FSXABaseSection.md

 ```

 <hr>
-If you want to have type support you can provide interfaces and pass it as generics.
+If you want to have type support you can provide interfaces and pass them as generics.

 ```tsx
 @Component